-As she gets older, I strive to continue to find creative ways to embed routines into our day-to-day life that cultivate peace and calm.
+As my daughter gets older, I strive to find creative ways to embed routines into our day-to-day life that cultivate peace and calm.
 After a two year hiatus, I’m finally beginning to practice meditation again.
-It’s a beautiful feeling to be able to come back to it…to have the tools stored in my mind.
-I hope she feels this way, too, as she gets older.
+It’s a beautiful feeling to be able to come back to it, to have the tools and practices stored in my mind.